Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Methods for Data-Driven Modeling

-In this section we briefly describe the suite of data-driven modeling methods used for learning discrepancy models.
+In this section we briefly present the data-driven modeling methods used for learning discrepancy models in their general forms.
 It should be noted that there are many variants and improvements that can be implemented for each method considered.
-However, this comparative study does not aim to optimized the ability of each technique to perform at its absolute best.
-Indeed, hyper-parameter tuning of each technique is problem specific and again depends upon the \textit{quality} and \textit{quantity} of data and the intent of its use.
-Thus our goal is to demonstrate the various possibilities and their appropriate uses.
+However, this comparative study does not aim to optimize the ability of each technique to perform at its absolute best.
+Indeed, hyper-parameter tuning of each technique is problem specific and again depends upon measurement characteristics (quantity, quality, resolution) and the intent of its use.
+Thus our goal is to demonstrate the various possibilities and their appropriate uses. {It should be noted that our error metrics are generally prescribed by least-square fitting.
+Although more sophisticated loss functions can be imposed to improve performance in the different modeling paradigms, alternative error metrics are not considered here.}